Ghadir-class submarine

 Ghadir (غدیر, /fa/; named after the Ghadir Khumm) is a class of midget submarines built by Iran specifically for cruising within the shallow waters of the Persian Gulf.
-The Islamic Republic of Iran Navy is the sole operator of this class, whose all submarines serve in the Southern Fleet.
+The Islamic Republic of Iran Navy is the sole operator of this class, whose submarines all serve in the Southern Fleet.
 No submarine of this class is active at the Northern Fleet, i.e., the Caspian Sea.

 History

 Iran had shown interest in midget submarines in the 1980s.
 According to the Conway's All The World's Fighting Ships, Iran assembled a midget in Bandar Abbas that was completed in 1987 in an unsuccessful attempt.
 Iran reportedly purchased a second midget of another design from North Korea, delivered in 1988.
 It is alleged that by 1993, nine midget submarines –able to displace 76 tons surfaced and 90 tons submerged, with a top speed between 8 kn and 12 kn– were imported from North Korea.

 The existence of Ghadir class was first known in February 2004.
 An unclassified 2017 report by the U.S. Office of Naval Intelligence stated that Iran purchased at least one submarine from North Korea in that year.

-In May 2005, Iran announced that it has started mass production of its own indigenous midget submarines, and aired footage of one cruising at sea level on television.
+In May 2005, Iran announced that it has started mass production of its own indigenous midget submarines, and aired footage of one cruising surfaced on television.
 Later that month, the submarine was tested during the third phase of military exercise Ettehad 84.
-In November 2007, commander of the IRIN Commodore Habibollah Sayyari said the second ship in the class has been completed after ten years of construction.
+In November 2007, commander of the IRIN Commodore Habibollah Sayyari said the second boat in the class had been completed after ten years of construction.
 Iranian supreme leader Ali Khamenei was quoted saying to Iran's navy commanders on the day the submarine was launched: "Today, you have been able to design and build many of the military requirements.
 We have become self-sufficient from other countries."